Police arrest convoy protesters at New Zealand’s Parliament

 “Police have appealed repeatedly to protestors to leave the grounds and have begun evicting people from the precinct,” said Superintendent Corrie Parnell, the Wellington district commander.
 “While police acknowledge people’s right to protest, this needs to be conducted in a way that does not unfairly impact on the wider public.”

-The protest began on Tuesday after more than 1,000 people driving cars and trucks from around the country converged on Parliament in a convoy inspired by protests in Canada and elsewhere around the world.
+The protest began Tuesday after more than 1,000 people driving cars and trucks converged on Parliament in a convoy inspired by protests in Canada and elsewhere.

-The number of protesters had dwindled to a couple of hundred by Thursday.
+The number of protesters dwindled to a couple of hundred by Thursday.
 Some of the protesters’ vehicles remained parked in the middle of streets around Parliament, forcing some street closures.
-The National Library and many cafes and bars in the area decided to close their doors while the protest played out.
+The National Library and many cafes and bars in the area closed their doors while the protest played out.

 Typically at least some politicians will come out to listen to the concerns of protesters, but politicians reconvening at Parliament after a summer break appeared to be in rare unison by not acknowledging the protesters, who Prime Minister Jacinda Ardern said weren’t representative of New Zealanders.